SenthuranSivananthan/az-datashare-articles/e2e-rest-flow/post.md

 1. Create a Azure Data Share account and share data set
 2. Configure role-based access control for sharing data between ADLS Gen 2 accounts
 3. Schedule synchronization schedule
-4. Send invitations through email to consumer accounts
+4. Send invitations through email to Consumer accounts
 5. Accept the invitation, map dataset to ADLS Gen 2 account and monitor data transfers

 This tutorial can be completed with multiple Azure subscription configurations, such as: